jaredmales/rtimv/readme.md

 For `ubuntu` you just need to type `make`.
 This should work on `CentOS 7` as well, but if not try calling it with `make QMAKE=qmake-qt5`.

-You will be asked for sudo privileges to install the plugin library.  `sudo make install` will install the executable to `/usr/local/bin`.
+Once make completes, `sudo make install` will install the executable to `/usr/local/bin`.
+You may need to run `sudo ldconfig` to update the linker.

 ## User's Guide